 Chamonix to Trient

-We set off and leave Chamonix behind on the Mont Blanc Express train that drops us at the head of the valley.
-We begin our hike by ascending to the Aiguillette des Posettes which provides stunning panoramic views of Mont Blanc and the Chamonix Valley.
-We’ll stop for lunch and enjoy the incredible views over Le Tour glacier and behind to the jagged peaks of the high Alps.
-After this we traverse along the Le Tour ski area and head over the Col de Balme and down to Trient, having officially crossed over into Switzerland.
+Leaving Chamonix behind on the Mont Blanc Express train, we ride up the valley to Montroc on a beautiful 20 minute journey.
+We then begin the hike by ascending to the Aiguillette des Posettes which provides stunning panoramic views of Mont Blanc and the Chamonix valley.
+After descending a little to the Col des Posettes we traverse along the Le Tour ski area and head over the Col de Balme and down to Trient, having officially crossed over into Switzerland at the Col de Balme.
+There is a lovely refuge on the Col de Balme which makes a great lunch or coffee and cake stop, or both!

 DAY THREE: